C.so Martiri della Libertà n. 5

 (entrance from the Grand Stairwell which leads to the Theatre Ridotto)

 Library: Gloria Trentini

 Archives: Alessandra Taddia

-From Monday to Friday, from 9 to 13 and from 15 to 17 (telephone appointment required)
+From Monday to Friday, from 9 to 13 and from 15 to 17.
+Closed on Saturday and public holidays.

 The Library Archives offer the following services:

 - Access to hard copy and electronic catalogues